-The different chemical makeup of the water was affecting both the extraction and perception of flavor.
-As Maxwell Colonna-Dashwood and Christopher Hendon explain in their seminal book Water for Coffee, minerals like calcium and magnesium bind with soluble coffee particles during brewing, aiding in extraction.
-Bicarbonate, on the other hand, acts as a buffer, neutralizing the acids.
-Thus the roast that tasted bright and fruity with our softer reverse osmosis water tasted dull and flat with high mineral water at the USBC.
+The different chemical makeup of the water affected both the extraction and perception of flavor.
+As Maxwell Colonna-Dashwood and Christopher Hendon explain in their seminal book Water for Coffee, minerals like calcium and magnesium bind with soluble coffee particles during brewing, aiding extraction.
+On the other hand, bicarbonate acts as a buffer, neutralizing the acids.
+Thus the roast that tasted bright and fruity with our softer, reverse osmosis water tasted dull and flat with high mineral water at the USBC.
 The recipe that produced optimal extraction at home yielded a product that was undesirable when brewed with water that included a much higher content of dissolved minerals.

-The only viable option to handle Indianapolis’s staggering 350 ppm TDS water is reverse osmosis.
-Reverse osmosis filtration uses pressure and a semi-permeable membrane to separate any soluble compounds from the water (reversing the osmosis process).
-Pure H2O, however, isn’t ideal for brewing coffee, so the system reintroduces some mineral content to the water, either with mineral cartridges or by mixing in tap water with a bypass.
+Reverse osmosis was the only viable option to handle Indianapolis’s staggering 350 ppm TDS water.
+Reverse osmosis filtration uses pressure and a semi-permeable membrane to separate soluble compounds from the water (reversing the osmosis process).
+Pure H2O, however, isn’t ideal for brewing coffee, so the system reintroduces some mineral content to the water, either with mineral cartridges or by mixing tap water with a bypass.

-We now spend an entire training module talking about water as part of our six-month barista training program.
-Drawing from books like the aforementioned Water for Coffee and Water Quality, which is in the SCAA handbook series, we take a look at the chemistry behind coffee extraction and how water affects it.
+We now spend an entire training module discussing water as part of our six-month barista training program.
+Drawing from books like the aforementioned Water for Coffee and Water Quality, which is in the SCAA handbook series, we look at the chemistry behind coffee extraction and how water affects it.

 Then we taste it.

 The coffee with reverse osmosis water is sweet, dynamic, and complex—the obvious best.
-The coffee brewed with distilled water has a nice acidity, but lacks sweetness.
-It’s under-extracted, but nice enough to take second.
+The coffee brewed with distilled water has a nice acidity but lacks sweetness.
+It’s under-extracted but nice enough to take second.
 The obvious loser is the coffee brewed with Southern Indiana tap water.
 It’s dull and flat with a bitter aftertaste, like some sad pot of diner coffee that’s been left on the burner all morning.
 The high levels of bicarbonate obliterate any tasty flavor.
 More than one barista has promised to start using better water to brew coffee at home after this experiment.

 Although I don’t know your particular situation, I’m going to play the odds and hazard a guess: you’re not taking water quality seriously enough.
-You probably have some sort of water filtration in your café, but you’ve never used a water test kit or contacted your local municipality for more detailed information about the chemical makeup of your water supply.
+You probably have some water filtration in your café, but you’ve never used a water test kit or contacted your local municipality for more detailed information about the chemical makeup of your water supply.

 If you haven’t before, experiment cupping the same coffee with different waters.
 You can use distilled water and a mineral kit like the ones made by Global Customized Water to recreate SCAA-recommended water parameters.
-Compare your roastery water with SCAA standard water and the tap water many of your customers are likely using to brew at home.
-The difference may shock you.
+Compare your roastery water with SCAA standard water and the tap water many of your customers are likely using to brew at home, and the difference may shock you.

 Wholesale coffee roasters also have a unique responsibility to educate their clients about the importance of water quality.
-Many smaller cafés may not be able to afford state-of-the-art filtration, but they should at least be informed about the potential risks of not having proper water filtration.
+Many smaller cafés may not be able to afford state-of-the-art filtration, but wholesale roasters should at least inform them about the potential risks of not having proper water filtration.

 Cafés that buy coffee from wholesalers face their own set of challenges.
 The brewing parameters and tasting notes you get from your roaster may or may not work with your local water supply.
 Open a dialogue with your roaster about the water they use in their roastery to do quality control.
 If possible, try to recreate their water recipe.
-If you buy coffee from multiple roasters, you should recognize those companies are likely roasting with different waters in mind.
-It might require some creative manipulation of brewing parameters to get the most out of each coffee while using the same water to brew them.
+If you buy coffee from multiple roasters, you should recognize that those companies are likely roasting with different waters.
+It might require creative manipulation of brewing parameters to get the most out of each coffee while using the same water to brew them.